po1sigala/live/02-Lesson-Plans/Full-Time/07-Week/01-Day/01-Day-LessonPlan.md

   * ☝️ How can we test these methods as part of the Express.js routes?

-  * 🙋 Make POST requests with Insomnia Core.
+  * 🙋 Make POST requests with Insomnia.

 * Answer any questions before proceeding to the next activity.